euank/twitter-image-helper/README.md

 But of course.
 Here's how I used to open images before this extension, and how I do it now that I've got it.

-The scenario is that I click on a gallery, and then decide I want to copy the second image.
+The scenario is that I click on a gallery, and then decide I want to open the second image.

 ### Before